 Jewelry -- Sapphires, rubies, garnets, turquoise, and zircons are mined in Thailand, and nearly every other stone you can think of is imported and cut here.
 Thai artisans are among the most skillful in the world; work in gold and silver is generally of high quality at very good value.
 If you're interested in a custom setting, bring a photo or drawing of what you'd like and prepare to discuss your ideas at length.

-You'll find gemstone, silver, and gold stores in every part of town.
-Head to the Silom Galleria (tel.
-02630-0944) mall, on Silom Soi 19, for over 100 outlets specializing in jewelry, art, and antiques.
-Around Charoen Krung (New) Road, you'll find the wholesalers of gorgeous semiprecious stones.
-Gold is sold in Chinatown; try the lower end of Silom and Khao San roads for silver in bulk.
+You’ll find gemstone, silver, and gold stores in every part of town but it can be hard to cut through the noise of what’s real and worth the money.
+Head to the Jewelry Trade Center (JTC) (www.jewelrytradecenter.com; tel.
+02630-1000), on 919/1 Silom Road, for more than 300 retails outlets specializing in jewelry, gems, and diamonds.
+At the JTC, Tabtim Dreams (www.fb.com/TabtimDreams) has a good reputation.
 The Asian Institute of Gemological Sciences (6th Floor, Jewelry Trade Center; 919/1 Silom Rd.; tel.
 02267-4315; www.aigsthailand.com) is useful for verifying the quality of cut stones (although it's not an appraiser) and also runs courses in gem identification and jewelry design.
-The TAT and the Thai Gem and Jewelry Traders Association have created an organization called the Jewel Fest Club (www.jewelfest.com).
-Check out their website to find which shops are members of this reputable organization.

 A word of warning: Cheap goods flood many markets in Thailand, and Bangkok is no exception.
 Most market stalls, such as those in Patpong, are filled with stalls of brand-name handbags, sneakers, and watches, all of which are fake.
 Though some tourists revel in getting cheap brand-name items for a few bucks, doing so can result in dire consequences.